mrsauravsahu-portfolio/mrsauravsahu-portfolio.github.io/apps/data-store/data/45-referential-data-validations-with-yupjs/content.md

 ]
 ```

-This is great, and yupjs has support for lots of different types of validations out-of-the-box, listed here - [yupjs API]([https://github.com/jquense/yup#api](https://github.com/jquense/yup#api))
+This is great, and yupjs has support for lots of different types of validations out-of-the-box, listed here - https://github.com/jquense/yup#api

 ## What is referential validation?